dghosef/qdbp/doc/why_qdbp.md

 # The future of qdbp
 Compiler and language ecosystem implementation is a project that takes tens of man years.
 Here is a shortlist, in no particular order, of next steps for qdbp:
+- A cleaner compiler implementation
+- Better ui for compiler
 - Better compiler error messages
+- Syntax for Integer, List, and String literals and native Int and String prototypes
 - Imports
+- Syntax Highlighting
 - Standard Library
-- Syntax for Integer, List, and String literals and native Int and String prototypes
-- An abort function whose return type is always automatically correct
+- An abort function
-- A cleaner compiler implementation
 - Compilation to a lower level language
 - Perceus reference counting(perfect because cycles are not possible in qdbp)
 - O(1) record and variant selection